 Before we begin

-This article is educational and informational only.
-It does not provide diagnosis, treatment, prescribing advice, legal advice, emergency medical advice, or clinical instruction.
+This article is educational and preparatory.
+It does not provide diagnosis, treatment, prescribing advice, legal advice, emergency advice or regulated advocacy.

 Many people do not ask questions because they are trying to be difficult.
 They ask because something inside them has not settled.